 Students may have insurance through a variety of options including insurance through parents, spouses, or health exchanges.
-To ensure students have access to a comprehensive plan, Noorda-COM is making available a student health insurance plan for the 2021-2022 school year through HSA Consulting.
+To ensure students have access to a comprehensive plan, Noorda-COM is making available a student health insurance plan for the 2023-2024 school year through HSA Consulting.
 All students must enroll in the Noorda-COM sponsored health plan or provide proof of other acceptable health coverage.

-Noorda-COM requires all students to have health insurance and does not waive immunization or student health requirements for religious or personal preferences.
+Noorda-COM requires all students to have health insurance.